saitoha/libsixel/README.md

                                          (default)
                              center   -> choose the center of
                                          the box
-                             average  -> caclulate the color
+                             average  -> calculate the color
                                          average into the box
-                             histgram -> similar with average
+                             histogram -> similar with average
                                          but considers color
-                                         histgram
+                                         histogram
 -c REGION, --crop=REGION   crop source image to fit the
                            specified geometry.
 REGION should
                            be formatted as '%dx%d+%d+%d'